CarSomma/moko_pipeline/README.md

 ## Usage

 The FastAPI service automatically generates fake data upon startup and streams it to MongoDB.
+Additionally, a Dash app for real-time analytics is mounted to one of the FastAPI endpoint.
 The ETL job service extracts data from MongoDB using a GET request to the provided endpoint, normalizes it, and loads it into the PostgreSQL database.

 ### Access FastAPI Data Stream